aosabook/500lines/contingent/chapter.rst

     self._consequences_of[input_task].add(consequence_task)

-The defaultdict lets you provide a function that returns a value for absent keys.
+This need is so common that Python includes a special utility, the defaultdict, which lets you provide a function that returns a value for absent keys.
 When we ask about an edge that the ``Graph`` hasn't yet seen, we will get back an empty ``set`` instead of an exception: